bartificer/programming-by-stealth/docs/pbs19.md

     pbs.say( (new ComplexNumber(cn5)).toString() );
     ```

+### Step 10

-10. Add a function named `add` to the `ComplexNumber` prototype which accepts one argument, a complex number object, and adds it to the object the function is called on.
+Add a function named `add` to the `ComplexNumber` prototype which accepts one argument, a complex number object, and adds it to the object the function is called on.
 Note that you add two complex numbers by adding the real parts together, and adding the imaginary parts together.

 <button type="button" class="btn btn-primary" data-toggle="modal" data-target="#challenge5-10">
   Partial Solution